khomabhena/karuru-stand/README_AUTH_SETUP.md

 - Verify RLS policies are applied
 - Check that user has correct `agency_id` if they're not admin

-### Email confirmation not working
+### Email confirmation not working / "This site can't be reached"
-- Check Supabase email settings
+- **Check Supabase Redirect URLs**: Go to Authentication → URL Configuration
+  - Make sure your production URL (`https://karuru-stand.vercel.app/auth/confirm`) is in the Redirect URLs list
+  - The URL must match exactly (including https:// and the /auth/confirm path)
+- **Check Environment Variables**:
+  - Make sure `VITE_APP_URL` is set correctly in your Vercel environment variables
+  - For production, it should be: `https://karuru-stand.vercel.app`
+- **Check Site URL**: In Supabase Auth settings, set Site URL to your production URL
+- **For development**:
-- For development, disable email confirmation in Auth settings
+  - You can disable email confirmation in Auth settings to allow immediate sign-in
+  - Or add `http://localhost:5173/auth/confirm` to Redirect URLs
-- Check spam folder for confirmation emails
+- **Check spam folder** for confirmation emails

 ## 📚 Next Steps